nocwang/publications/README.md

 ## Conference

-Prescriptive Cluster-Dependent Support Vector Machines with an Application to Reducing Hospital Readmissions, under review.
+Prescriptive Cluster-Dependent Support Vector Machines with an Application to Reducing Hospital Readmissions, IEEE European Control Conference, 2019.

 A joint sparse clustering and classification approach with applications to hospitalization prediction, IEEE 55th Conference on Decision and Control, 2016.